juju/docs/src/en/getting-started-jaas.md

 ## View your models

-Now that you're signed in to JAAS we can list your models running in any of the supported clouds with:
+Now that you're signed in to JAAS you can list your models running in any of the supported clouds with:

 ```bash